 5.38 The London Plan enables plans to identify important local views using the principles of the London View Management Framework for their designation and management (Policy HC3).
 In this regard, there are three views within North Kingston that special and worthy of management through planning decisions.

 5.39 The spire of St. Luke’s Church on Burton Road is prominent in many views across the Canbury Ward.
 There are also glimpses of the edge of Richmond Park from streets in the area around its edge.
-And there are glimpse views of the Thames along the western edge of the area. (see Plan I)
+And there are glimpse views of the Thames along the western edge of the area. (see Map)

 5.40 Following the approach of the London Plan, the policy requires proposals that lie within such a view to have regard to the nature of the view and to demonstrate how they will avoid harming its character.